david510c/PROJECT_GUIDES/PROJECT_GUIDES/README.md

 ## Core Files

-This folder contains three essential files that form the core of the Enhanced GPT Collaborative Development System:
+This folder contains essential files that form the core of the Enhanced GPT Collaborative Development System:

 1. **Project_Guides_Evolution_Prompt.md**
    - Contains the Document DNA that defines the entire system